TopDev113/defi-sdk/README.md

   * **marketplace fee** managed by the transaction creator
 * Relayed transactions requiring just an EIP712 signature of the user

-## How to Add Your Adapter

-> Read-only and interactive adapters are maintained in [`master`](https://github.com/zeriontech/defi-sdk/tree/master) and [`interactive-updates`](https://github.com/zeriontech/defi-sdk/tree/interactive-updates) branches of **defi-sdk** repo respectively.

-The full instructions on how to add a custom adapters may be found in our [docs](docs/creating-your-adapters/index.md).

-If you have questions and/or want to add your adapter to Zerion reach out to us on our [Discord server](https://zerion.io/discord).

-## Addresses

-All the deployed contracts' addresses are available [here](docs/addresses.md).

 ## Security Vulnerabilities 🛡

-If you discover a security vulnerability within DeFi SDK, please send us an e-mail at inbox@zerion.io.
 All security vulnerabilities will be promptly addressed.

 The project uses [Slither](https://github.com/crytic/slither) for security analysis.